UoB-COMSM0166/2025-group-28/README.md

 AstroCat demonstrates technical sustainability through key software quality dimensions.
 In terms of maintainability, the game benefits from its modular structure where gameplay logic, UI, and procedural generation are separated, making it easier to debug, update, and refine specific systems without impacting the whole game.
 The retro aesthetic and pixel-art assets also reduce complexity, easing asset management and modification.

 Usability is addressed with simple, intuitive controls for one or two players using the same keyboard.
-The consistent visual design and clear gameplay mechanics, such as overheating and the Slow Meow feature, contribute to a smooth user experience.
-For further improvement, future iterations could include brief in-game tutorials or customizable controls.
+The consistent visual design and clear gameplay mechanics, such as overheating and the 'Slow Meow' feature, contribute to a smooth user experience.
+For further improvement, future iterations could include brief in-game tutorials or customisable controls.

-Extensibility and adaptability is supported through the game’s rogue-like structure.
-Our enemy generation process and their behavior (e.g., teleporting or firing) enables easy development for future content like new enemy types, room styles, or gameplay modifiers.
+Extensibility and adaptability is supported through the game’s roguelike structure.
+Our enemy generation process and their behavior (e.g. teleporting or firing) enables easy development for future content like new enemy types, room styles, or gameplay modifiers.
 Similarly, the game could be adapted to different platforms, control schemes, or accessibility modes with reasonable development effort.

 Finally, scalability is achieved by our design choice of procedurally generated rooms and endless progression.
 This ensures the game remains challenging without requiring linear level design, allowing for potentially infinite expansion without heavy overhead.